 Anti-consumerism is less about money, more about individuality

-If we could buy our way into a happy life, we’d all be over the moon by now.
+If we could buy our way into a happy life, we’d all be in rainbow land by now.

 The average external environment is getting constantly better but the human mind stays more or less the same.
 So I could experience more taste in a Doritos chip today than a medieval king could in their entire life but we can both suffer from similar internal problems.